H-zz-H69/Discord-RAT/README.md

 This RAT was created by H-zz-H.

-If you have any questions or need assistance, you can reach me on Discord: h_zz_h or join my server: [Discord Server](https://discord.gg/29Ya4F3CgQ).
+If you have any questions or need assistance, you can reach me on Discord, join my server: [Discord Server](https://discord.gg/29Ya4F3CgQ).

 Join my Discord for: